bluelightning32/coq-overload/readme.md

 | `nat`           | `[::]`         | `list Z`         | `list Z`    | `List.cons (Z.of_nat a) b` |
 | `?A`            | `[::]`         | `Ensemble ?A`    | `Ensemble ?A` | `Ensembles.Add _ b a` |

 `Example/Example.v` includes the final library.
-The `Alt` directory shows the evolution of the internals of the library through simpler attempts fail in some way.
-[Alt/readme.md](Alt/readme.md) uses this evolution to explain the internals of the final library.
+The `alt` directory shows the evolution of the internals of the library through simpler attempts fail in some way. [alt/readme.md](alt/readme.md) uses this evolution to explain the internals of the final library.

 The rest of this file serves as a guide on how to use the library rather than